AthenaModel/kite/docs/BUILD.md

 # BUILD.md -- Building Kite

-You can clone and build Kite as follows; this is the appropriate approach if you do not have a pre-built Kite executable available, if you will be working on Kite itself, or if you simply want to keep up with the latest snapshot.
+This file explains how to clone and build Kite.
+This is the appropriate approach if you do not have a pre-built Kite executable available, if you will be working on Kite itself, or if you simply want to keep up with the latest snapshot.

 ## Bootstrapping Kite